desko27/react-call/README.md

 })
 ```

 But that's just an idea.
-It all depends on what you're building!
+It all depends on what you're building.
 The only thing `react-call` does is let you call components imperatively ⚛️ 📡 but it doesn't get in the way of your stuff!

 # Errors

 Error | Solution
 --- | ---
-No \<CallStack> found! | You forgot to place the component, check [place the entry point](#-2-place-the-entry-point) section.
+No \<Root> found! | You forgot to place the Root, check [Place the Root](#2--place-the-root) section.
-Multiple instances of \<CallStack> found! | You placed more than one instance of the component, check [place the entry point](#-2-place-the-entry-point) section as there is a warning about this.
+Multiple instances of \<Root> found! | You placed more than one Root, check [Place the Root](#2--place-the-root) section as there is a warning about this.